-Originally there was just one hotel and due to budget constraints, this as not even owned by Disney but run on license and still Names the Disneyland Hotel.
-Unlike Disney World, there are no planning or land ownership constraints on the surrounding area so hundreds of third party hotels have popped up meaning Disney has kept hotel building to the minimum and focused on high-end properties in prime locations with a range of perks.
+Originally there was just one hotel and due to budget constraints, this was not even owned by Disney but run on license and still Named the Disneyland Hotel.
+Unlike Disney World, there are no planning or land ownership constraints on the surrounding area so hundreds of third-party hotels have popped up meaning Disney has kept hotel building to the minimum and focused on high-end properties in prime locations with a range of perks.

 Disney’s Grand Californian – $600 +

 Dinsey’s flagship hotel.
 The Price is through the roof but you are getting prime location and pure Disney luxury.
 Easily the best hotel in the area and with Direct access to the parks and Downtown Disney along with several perks such as extra Magic Hours you do get a lot for your $600+ a night.

 Disneyland Hotel – $450+

 The Original Disneyland Hotel.
 Originally built and operated by Jack Wraher (A Business partner of Walt’s) The Hotel is not in Disney ownerships and, while looking a little dated on the outside still offers excellent Dinsey-themed accommodation in close proximity to the Parks.

 Disney’s Paradise Pier – $350+

 This is Disney’s Budget Option, but it’s certainly an expensive kind of “budget” The location is a little further from the parks and overall has a cheaper feel.
 Apart from the Disney Perks, there is little reason to choose this over a third party hotel, which will be a lot cheaper.
 In the Fall of 2022, work began on the paradise Pier hotel to renovate it into the new upcoming Pixar Place Hotel.
 Your stay may be affected by construction so please check for updates before you book.
 There is currently no end date for the renovation.

 Downtown Disney District